Natalie Burton

 Natalie Burton (born 23 March 1989) is an Australian basketball player and coach.
 She played college basketball in the United States for the West Virginia Mountaineers before beginning her career in the Women's National Basketball League (WNBL) in 2012.
 She played seven seasons in the WNBL and played in Germany and France in 2018 and 2019.
 In the NBL1 West, Burton has played for the Perry Lakes Hawks and Warwick Senators.
-She is a four-time NBL1 West champion, three with the Hawks (2007, 2008, 2017) and one with the Senators (2022).
+She is a five-time NBL1 West champion, three with the Hawks (2007, 2008, 2017) and two with the Senators (2022, 2026).
 She helped the Senators win the NBL1 National championship in 2022 as well.
 She served as an assistant coach with the Perth Lynx in the WNBL between 2021 and 2024.

 Burton played for the Australian national team, the Opals, between 2013 and 2016.
 She was an Olympian with the Opals at the 2016 Summer Olympics in Rio.
 She holds dual Australian and British nationality.